vmware-automation/solutions-import-beta/ADFS-Service-1.0.0.xml.md

 2.In the ADFS Service, **usercert**  is the  User Certificate in  *.pfx  format and usercertpb  is the User Certificate in *.p7b format.User need to export the certificate in *.pfx and .p7b format to include intermediate certificates.

-Steps to export in *.pfx format
+I. Steps to export in *.pfx format

-a.Open Server Manager, Click on Roles.
+a.
+Open Server Manager, Click on Roles.

-b.On IIS Manager, click Server Certificates.
+b.
+On IIS Manager, click Server Certificates.

-c.Select the certificate and click on export.
+c.
+Select the certificate and click on export.

-d.Browse and select location to export and type for export as *.pfx.
+d.
+Browse and select location to export and type for export as *.pfx.
 Enter password and click Ok.

-e.User needs to enter the location and the password for the same in the export dialog.
+e.
+User needs to enter the location and the password for the same in the export dialog.

-f.Certificate gets exported.
+f.
+Certificate gets exported.

+II.
 Steps to export in *.p7b format

 a.
 Open Management Console.
 Go to Start, type MMC and enter.